snapwiki/search/README.md

 Wikipedia Search Starter
 =================

-Uses the Wikipedia API to perform a search on wikipedia and show the first search result
+Uses the Wikipedia API to perform a search on Wikipedia and show the first search result.
+Check out how it works in `client.js`